hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 <!-- ### GPU-accelerated simulation -->

-Finally, we connect all the different pieces in the `simulate` function to run our MD simulation:
+Finally, we connect all the different pieces in the `simulate` function to run our MD simulation.
+We will iteratively apply these force and time integration kernels within a for loop, enabling us to run the MD simulation.

 ```python
 def simulate(